-BCAA is also supporting HUB Cycling’s Newcomer Bike Mentorship Program.
-In collaboration with the Immigrant Services Society of BC (ISSofBC), the Newcomer Bike Mentorship Program matches recent immigrants and refugees with local volunteer “mentors” for companionship and cultural orientation to Metro Vancouver’s active transportation lifestyle.
-Since the program’s formation in 2018, 76 volunteer mentors have educated over 100 newcomers on safe cycling practices in Metro Vancouver.
-BCAA is proud to supply funding for refurbished bikes that program participants, like Ulyana, can keep after the program has concluded.
+In 2022, we supported HUB Cycling’s Newcomer Bike Mentorship Program.
+In collaboration with the Immigrant Services Society of BC (ISSofBC), the Newcomer Bike Mentorship Program matched recent immigrants and refugees with local volunteer “mentors” for companionship and cultural orientation to Metro Vancouver’s active transportation lifestyle.

 How to get involved with HUB

 If you’re an enthusiastic cycling advocate, you can become a lifetime HUB Cycling member for only $10 by signing up at bikehub.ca/join.
 HUB Cycling also has 10 volunteer Local Committees across Metro Vancouver where members meet monthly to discuss how to make cycling safer and better in their communities.
 No experience is required to join!
 To learn more, visit bikehub.ca/lc.

 HUB Cycling is also recruiting mentors for the next Newcomer Bike Mentorship Program beginning in the Tri-Cities and Vancouver in May 2023.
 The program runs for three months.
 If you’re interested in becoming a bike mentor and can spend time cycling with a newcomer at least once a week for about three months, please apply here.

 Stay up to date on cycling related news and events by subscribing to HUB Cycling’s newsletter or follow them on Facebook, Twitter, Instagram, YouTube and LinkedIn.